19 Lessons from Our Clients: How to Choose the Right Software Outsourcing Vendor

-Over two-thirds (!) of the US companies outsource IT functions, according to Deloitte.
+Over two-thirds (!) of US companies outsource IT functions.
 The statistics definitely reveal positive dynamics in the perception of outsourcing by executives.
 However, what remains hidden is how satisfied they are with the set cooperation.
 And how to choose the right software outsourcing vendor?

 We have collected the best practices from our clients and summed them up in a juicy ultimate guide.
 In this article, we will navigate through the key criteria and methods of selection of IT development partners and summarize everything in the evaluation checklist.